jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 organizations total revenuewith 50% of the demands being between 0\.13% and 8\.30% (Figure 31\).
-We know this is quite a spread for the initial ransomFigure 30\.
-95% and 80% confidence intervals of adjusted incident cost for RansomwareFigure 31\.
-95% and 80% confidence intervals of ransoms as a percentage of victim revenuedemand percentage.
-There were a few within the top 10% of cases reaching up to 24% of total revenue.
-Hopefully these ranges assist organizations in running risk scenarios with an eye toward potential direct costs associated with a ransomware attack.
-Of course, there are many other factors that should also be considered, but this is a good starting point.61Cant tell you what, though.
-It is strictly confidential information.
-62https:www.ic3\.gov
-63Note that the source of this data is from ransomware negotiators, which might be a self\-selecting sample.
-Those who can afford to employ a negotiator in this kind of incident may also be targeted with higher ransom demands since they are likely to be higher revenue organizations.2024 DBIR Incident Classification Patterns32CIS
+We know this is quite a spread for the initial ransom
+33
+2024 DBIR Incident Classification Patterns
+CIS
 Controls for
+consideration
-considerationBearing in mind the breadth of activity found within this pattern and how actors leverage a wide collection of techniques and tactics, there are a lot
+Bearing in mind the breadth of activity found within this pattern and how actors leverage a wide collection of techniques and tactics, there are a lot